quixio/quix-cli/docs/Reference/local/pipeline/down.md

  Network githubrepo_default  Removed
 ```

 This ensures that your environment is clean and ready for the next time you need to start the pipeline.
-For more details on how the `docker compose down` command works, refer to the [official Docker documentation](https://docs.docker.com/compose/reference/down/).